KRBYdesign/PortableTimeClock/README.md

 ### The Python

-`confirmUsers.py` - Takes a csv of workers, creates an ID for each of them, creates a unique link for each user, assigns the user to a group based upon shift time, and inputs all that created information into a new CSV.
-The resulting CSV file is intended to be used for a mail merge, where instructions for the user's shifts can be emailed to the user with each user's unique ID's times, and links to download their ID.
+`confirmUsers.py` - Takes a CSV of workers, creates an ID for each of them, creates a unique link for each user, assigns the user to a group based upon shift time, and inputs all that created information into a new CSV.
+The resulting CSV file is intended to be used for a mail merge, where instructions for the user's shifts can be emailed to the user with each user's unique ID times, and links to download their ID.
 The server must be running for this.

 `guardsToDB.py` - Takes the list of guards created by `confirmUsers.py` and adds each user to the database.
 The server must be on and running for this.